caramujm/Basic-Spyware/README.md

 Add more docstrings and documentation.

 -> Why was created for:
 Learn more about python and windows.
-I test on myself and was not created for bad purposes.
+I tested on myself and was not created for bad purposes.